The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Data

 GAMA and DEVILS are vast volume-complete, spectro-photometric surveys, covering $0<z<4$ with high completeness.
 Both surveys are complemented by FUV-FIR photometric measurements as processed by the source finding software, \textsc{ProFound} \citep{robothamProFoundSourceExtraction2018b}.
 The details of the photometric extraction can be found in \citet{bellstedtGalaxyMassAssembly2020a} for GAMA and \citet{daviesDeepExtragalacticVIsible2021} for DEVILS.
 For both GAMA and DEVILS the source detection was first performed on the $r+Z$ (GAMA) and $Y+J+H$ (DEVILS) bands to extract UV-optical-NIR photometry.
 MIR-FIR photometry for both surveys was extracted using a point-spread-function (PSF) aperture approach to account for the differences in both the spatial resolution and sensitivity of the different images.
 The source positions for the PSF photometry were obtained from the optically selected catalogue.

 For DEVILS, PSF photometry was not sought for every source in the $Y+J+H$ selected catalogue because the $Y-$flux is not well correlated with the expected emission at longer wavelengths and the lower resolution of the MIR-FIR data meant that some sources will be confused with multiple input galaxies occupying the same resolution element \citep{daviesDeepExtragalacticVIsible2021}.
 PSF fitting was first performed on the $24\mu\mathrm{m}$ Multiband Imaging Photometer for Spitzer (MIPS24) imaging \citep{sandersSCOSMOSSpitzerLegacy2007a} using the coordinates of a sample of $Y<21.2$~mag objects.
 The PSF fitting routine also extracted sources that were bright in the MIPS24 imaging but had no clear UV-MIR counterpart in the initial $Y<21.2$~mag sample.
 For these sources, a likely counterpart was assigned by cross matching the source coordinates against the positions in the full UV-MIR catalogue (including $Y>21.2$~mag objects).
 The $Y-24\mu\mathrm{m}$ colour was also cross matched against $Y-24\mu\mathrm{m \approx 3 \, mag}$, which was identified as the typical colour for the of the $Y<21.2$~mag sample.
-This process of matching will fail for sources with atypical $Y-24\mu\mathrm{m}$ colours, such as AGN, but likely these only constitute a small fraction of the entire sample.
-The source positions from the MIPS24 sample were then used for further PSF photometry in the MIPS70 band and the \textit{Herschel} $P100,P160,S250,S350,S500$ bands \citep{lutzPACSEvolutionaryProbe2011a,oliverHerschelMultitieredExtragalactic2012a}.
+This process of matching will fail for sources with atypical $Y-24\mu\mathrm{m}$ colours.
+However, the number of sources detected in the MIPS24 imaging but with $Y>21.2$~mag (i.e., no clear optical counterpart that would require matching back to the full sample) is $8830$ or $\approx 2$ per cent of the total DEVILS sample used here.
+This means that even when the matching may have failed for atypical sources, the level of bias introduced is likely small.